ShivanshShukla01/Revision/C/Problems/Problem Set 2/4 Substitution.md

 - the main thing to learn here is indexing
 - make the code take input from the command prompt
-  - ensured only 2 commands are given
+  - ensure only 2 commands are given
-  - ensured only 26 letters are there are in the key
+  - ensure only 26 letters are there are in the key
+  - ensure there must not be duplicate characters and characters other than Alphabets using their ASCII value.
 - taken plaintext from user and provided ciphertext
   - made function `conversion` which takes input from user as argument
   - iterate each of its letters